- We know that all the matter around us is not pure.

 On the basis of chemical nature, matter can be classified into two types:

-- A homogeneous material which contains particles of only one kind and has a definite set of properties, is called a pure substance.
+- A homogeneous material that contains particles of only one kind and has a definite set of properties is called a pure substance.

 - A pure substance is a distinct type of matter that cannot be separated into other types of matter by any physical process are pure substance.